vpelss/Forever_Passwords/README.md

 Possible issues:
 - Single url requires multiple passwords eg: wwww.mysite.com and cpanel.mysite.com : solution, add www or cpanel to the Alias
 - A website might not like the password generated.
 I have not encountered this yet.
 - You can't generate your passwords without this program or an equivilent (see below).
 But this is the same with ANY password storage programs.
+Download a copy to your PC.
 - If your password is compromised (via shoulder surfing or malware), you need to decide how to generate a new one using your easy to remember rules.
+Eg: Add 'compromised' to the Alias (www_emogic_com_compromised)
 - Some sites (eg: cibc.com) have disabled copy and paste.
-They actually actively promote weak passwords.
-Possible solutions: Search for and install RightToCopy addin or disable js temporarily.
+This promotes weak passwords.
+Possible solutions: Search for, and install, the RightToCopy add-in or disable js temporarily.

 Notes: Spaces are not allowed in the Alias field.
-The reason is that trailing spaces are not visible, but may be present, and this will create a different password.
+The reason is that trailing spaces are not visible, but may be present, and this will create a different password and potentially cause confusion.

 The following link is a good password policy resource.
 See how secure your password is. https://www.grc.com/haystack.htm

 ---------------------

-You can do the same password generation:
+You can do the same password generation from a shell or command line:

 On MAC using
 echo -n "mysecretgmail.com" | shasum | xxd -r -p | base64

 or

 On Linux using
 echo -n "mysecretgmail.com" | sha1sum | xxd -r -p | base64

 index.php is for browsers that can't run the JS version.